 Being in long term pain is a source of stress and often people report feeling depressed, unhappy, anxious, angry, disappointed and/or helpless.
 The way in which pain affects your emotions will depend on how you are thinking about the pain.
 If you are thinking negatively about the pain, about yourself and your situation, then you are more likely to experience negative emotions like those listed above.
 Whereas if you are thinking more positively about your life, you won't feel so stressed about things and you will feel better about yourself.
 Stress, anxiety and depression can all amplify pain and cause muscle tension.
-Hypnotherapy gets you concentrating on the positive things in your life and gives you more control of your thoughts and feelings.
-It will help reduce your stress and anxiety levels which in turn reduces your persistent pain and lifts your mood.
+Hypnotherapy gets you concentrating on the positive things in your life helping you to change your perception of the pain and the condition generally giving you the ability to manage your pain more effectively.
+It can also help you to reduce your stress and anxiety levels which in turn can help to reduce your persistent pain and lift your mood.

 Chronic or persistent pain is classified as pain that persists long after the trauma has occurred.
 This doesn't mean that the tissues or bones have not healed; it just means that the pain has not gone away as it would normally because the brain continues to receive pain signals even though there is nothing there to cause pain anymore.
 In some cases pain can be present even when there hasn't been a trauma of any kind.
 Chronic pain usually lasts longer than 6 months.